 Your student activity fee covers your COTA use every semester you are enrolled.
 Just swipe your BuckID when you get on the bus.
-For more information about COTA, visit their website.
+For more information, visit the COTA website.

 What if I want to use a bike to get around?

 As far as bicycle rules and regulations: helmets, while good, are not legally required for riders over 18 in Columbus.
 Lights for riding at night are legally required and carry a pretty hefty fine if you get caught without them (about $500).
 COTA buses have space for up to two bikes.
 For more resources for Columbus-area cyclists, check out the City of Columbus biking website.

 What is CGS?
 And what can it do for me?

 CGS (the Council of Graduate Students) is the official branch of student government that represents every graduate student at the main and branch campuses.
-It is their main purpose is to work towards continual improvement of the graduate student experience at the Ohio State University.
+It is their main purpose is to work towards continual improvement of the graduate student experience at The Ohio State University.

 CGS Officers and Delegates serve as staunch advocates during university policy-making decisions.
 Their competitive funding programs and "graduate-only" social events support the personal and professional development of any graduate students.